Articles

 • Despite the severity, no lives were lost, and both schools successfully managed the emergency.

-1. Situational Awareness Is Critical
+1. Situational awareness Is critical

 • School leadership teams demonstrated strong awareness of the fire’s progression.